-Not at all pressure cookers were created equal and it can be confusing to know which one is right for you.
-Don’t just go for the best rated pressure cooker – find the right one for your needs.
+Not all pressure cookers were created equal and it can be confusing to know which one is right for you.
+Don’t just go for the best rated model – find the right one for your needs.

 In this buyer's guide, we run through what to look for when buying a pressure a cooker, with some useful tips on what you should look out for.
 Once you’ve read this guide, you will know exactly what to look for when reading pressure cooker reviews.

 In the chart below, you will find what I believe to be the top pressure cookers on the market.
 If you click on the "Our Review" link, you will be taken to a detailed review of each model.

 Before you buy, it is important to know what kind of pressure cooker fits your needs in terms of your cooking and lifestyle.
 A great starting point is to decide on the type that you want.
 Then ascertain the functions each model offers and how they match with your cooking style.
 You can then narrow down specific brands and models.

 After reviewing dozens of different brands and models, we have put together a comparison chart which easily helps you to distinguish which pressure cooker is going to be the best for you.
 Each model has been graded and given an overall score out of 5.
 We have also searched for the best price and linked accordingly.

 Which is the best model for you?